bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-An SEO campaign is a planned effort to raise a website\'s ranking in search results.
+An SEO campaign is a planned effort to raise a website&apos;s ranking in search results.
 This includes optimizing webpages for specific keywords, creating quality content, building backlinks, and promoting the site via social media.
 Keywords help in the discovery of relevant content on your